Projects Completed (year end 2008)

 DOS Versions prior to 1998

-By arrangement of IEAJ, MST's partner and distributor in Japan, A PC-based simulator for the 30 MW test reactor has been prepared and delivered to Japan Atomic Energy Research Institute (JAERI) in March 1998.
-The experimental reactor is graphite modulated and helium cooled device capable for raising the gas temperature up to 950?C. PCTRAN-HTTR predicted operating and transient data are in good agreement with JAERI's own analysis.
-The user-friendly devise may be used for training and public demonstration on advanced nuclear technology.
+By arrangement of the IEAJ, MST's partner and distributor in Japan, a PC-based simulator for the 30 MW test reactor was prepared and delivered to the Japan Atomic Energy Research Institute (JAERI) in March 1998.
+The experimental reactor is a graphite-modulated and helium-cooled device capable of raising the gas temperature up to 950C.
+The operating and transient data predicted by PCTRAN-HTTR are in good agreement with JAERI's own analysis.
+The user-friendly software may be used for training and public demonstration on advanced nuclear technology.

 NPP Goesgen (KKG) and Muehleberg (KKM) in Switzerland

-Through arrangement of Colenco Power Consulting, MST's partner and distributor in Europe, MST has provided the Swiss government regulatory agency HSK the plant specific models of the KWU-designed 3-loop PWR plant KKG in 1996, and the GE BWR in Muehleberg in 1998 for analytical applications.
+Through the arrangement of Colenco Power Consulting, MST's partner and distributor in Europe, MST provided the Swiss government regulatory agency HSK the plant-specific models of the KWU-designed 3-loop PWR plant KKG in 1996 and the GE BWR in Muehleberg in 1998 for analytical applications.
 The KKM DOS model was completed in 1998 and the contract was extended to further develop a Windows version.

 International Atomic Energy Agency

-A contract was granted by IAEA starting 1996 to prepare Advanced Reactor Simulation training software and material for all its member states.
-The software is to introduce advanced reactor designs and demonstrate their normal and transient behavior.
-The reactor types cover advanced PWR, BWR, VVER, AP600 and PHWR.
-So far five training workshops have been conducted, in Egypt, Austria, Saudi Arabia, Italy and Korea.
+A contract was granted by IAEA starting in 1996 to prepare Advanced Reactor Simulation training software and material for all of its member states.
+The software introduces advanced reactor designs and demonstrates their normal and transient behavior.
+The reactor types cover advanced PWR, BWR, VVER, AP600, and PHWR.
+So far, five training workshops have been conducted, in Egypt, Austria, Saudi Arabia, Italy, and Korea.

 Teollisuuden Voima Oy, Finland

-Has provided a plant specific severe accident simulator for TVO I/II (ABB BWR).
-The model has capability to simulate core melt, vessel and containment failure, radiological release source terms and offsite doses.
-It is used for training and severe accident management beyond design basis events including core failure, containment flooding, vent filtration, etc. A 3-year maintenance extension is in effect.
+MST provided a plant-specific severe accident simulator for TVO I/II (ABB BWR).
+The model has the capacity to simulate core melt, vessel and containment failure, radiological release source terms, and off-site doses.
+It is used for training and severe accident management beyond design-basis events including core failure, containment flooding, vent filtration, etc. A 3-year maintenance extension is in effect.

 Mitsubishi Heavy Industry, Japan

-Has provided (in 1995) the generic PCTRAN/U simulation code and licensed the source code.
+In 1995, MST provided the generic PCTRAN/U simulation code and licensed the source code to MHI.
 MHI is in the process of developing an Operator Training Aid system in which PCTRAN's man-machine interface (using pull-down menu and icons) will be adopted.
 A royalty will be paid back to MST if MHI is successful in completing and marketing that product.

 Japan Atomic Energy Research Institute

-Has developed (in 1995) a PC-based simulator for the JAERI Passive Safety Reactor (JPSR), an advanced PWR design with once-through steam generators and passive ECCS.
-In 1998 MST has delivered the High Temperature Test Reactor (HTTR) simulator for the 30 MW helium gas reactor in Oraii.
+In 1995, MST developed a PC-based simulator for the JAERI Passive Safety Reactor (JPSR), an advanced PWR design with once-through steam generators and passive ECCS.
+In 1998, MST delivered the High Temperature Test Reactor (HTTR) simulator for the 30 MW helium gas reactor in Oraii.
 It was tested to perform consistently with JAERI's design codes.

 Atomic Energy Commission of Indonesia

-Has provided (in 1994) the generic PCTRAN/U code for training its technical staff and evaluation of nuclear safety on various types of PWR designs.
+In 1994, MST provided the generic PCTRAN/U code to AECI for training its technical staff and for the evaluation of nuclear safety on various types of PWR designs.
 Indonesia is in the process of selecting its first NPP type.

 TUEV Rheinland in Germany

-Has prepared the plant specific models for Wuergassen (BWR) and Muelheim-Kaerlich (ABB OTSG PWR).
+MST prepared the plant-specific models for Wuergassen (BWR) and Muelheim-Kaerlich (ABB OTSG PWR).

 NPP Brunsbuettel (KKB) in Germany